timio-source/Smart-App-Link/README.md

 # AppStoreRedirect

-A minimal React component that detects a visitor's device and automatically routes them to the right place to download your app — no libraries, no dependencies beyond React.

-## What It Does

-- **iOS** (iPhone, iPad, iPod) → instantly redirects to your **App Store** listing
-- **Android** → instantly redirects to your **Google Play** listing
-- **Desktop / everything else** → shows a **QR code** (auto-generated from the current page URL) with a prompt to scan and download on mobile
+A React component that allows your website to have a universal link to an app's download page.
+This 1 link automatically sends Android devices to your Google Play page, and IOS devices to Apple App Store.
+Desktop devices are shown a QR code with the same function.

-The QR code is generated on the fly by [goqr.me's free API](https://goqr.me/api/) — no setup or API key needed.
+The QR code is generated on the fly by [goqr.me's free API](https://goqr.me/api/) — no setup/key needed.

+There's platforms that do this for you, but they require monthly subscriptions.
+Smart App Link is free and works forever after setup.
 ---

-## Customization
+## Setup

-There are three things to replace before using this for your own app:
+By default it links to my app and QR code, so you'll need to replace it with your pages.

 | What to replace | Where in the code | Replace with |
 |---|---|---|